tobias-weiss-ai-xr/opendesk-edu/docs/migrations.md

 - You are referencing our upstream files e.g. in your Argo CD deployment, please update your references to use the new directory names.

-#### Helmfile Cleanup: Helmfile Cleanup: Splitting external vs. openDesk services
+#### Helmfile cleanup: Helmfile cleanup: Splitting external vs. openDesk services

 In v1.0.0 there was a directory `/helmfile/apps/services` that was intended to contain all the services an operator had to provide externally for production deployments.